Search

 Type: Page

-• … of plant parts.
-What are the strange seams on my tomatoes?
+• … to increase production.
+How do I prevent my tomatoes from cracking?
+Skin cracking is mainly caused by a fluctuation of soil moisture, especially as tomatoes ripen.
+If soil … on a tomato What are the strange seams on my tomatoes?
 The malformation in these tomatoes is called catfacing.
 It occurs on the blossom end of the fruit.
-Conditions during bloom—such as … disorder than others.
-Why are the bottoms of my tomatoes rotten or scabbed?
+Conditions during bloom—such as … via Wikimedia Commons Why are the bottoms of my tomatoes rotten or scabbed?
 Blossom-end rot is caused by a calcium deficiency in the plant when the tomato fruit is setting.
-Rapid growth may inhibit calcium intake.
-While low soil pH is not usually a problem …
+Rapid growth may …

 Type: Page